 Simple Roasted Delicata Squash Recipe

-Roasted delicata squash is an alternative for the far too cloying candied yams for your Thanksgiving table.
-To my absolute delight, the tender and delicate Delicata squash seem to be everywhere this year, far more than years past.
+Roasted delicata squash is an alternative to the far too cloying candied yams for your Thanksgiving table.
+To my absolute delight, the tender and delicate Delicata squash seem to be everywhere this year, far more than in years past.
 If you’ve ever wondered what to do with them, try this recipe.

 Roast until tender.
 You could go low and slow, which I did in this case, and roast at 350F for an hour and a little bit.
 If your oven is already at 350F baking something else, say a big fat turkey, just put these babies on the lower rack so you can share some oven time.
 Or if you’re baking these by themselves you could do at 450F and you’ll be done in 30-40 minutes at the most.
 You’ll know they’re done when the flesh is so tender a knife goes through it like butter and the top is nice and caramelized.